top of page

 • 10 mei

-• 6 minuten om te lezen
+• 8 minuten om te lezen

-Bijgewerkt op: 18 mei
+Bijgewerkt op: 11 jun

-What makes Dio’s discourse so interesting for a 21st century reader is the question why Dio’s discourse is wrong, or at least obviously impoverished, given our modern conception of philosophy.
-What is it about our modern conception of philosophy that allows us to find what Dio takes for granted to be misguided?
-Why are we not alarmed that most self-professed philosophers are unconcerned about the management of their souls and the shaping of their desires?
-This question finds no straightforward answer.
-Arguably, this is one of the greatest puzzles in the history of philosophy.
-One possible route to take is to inquiry into the social carrier of philosophy.
-In the time of Dio, philosophy did not have a stable social institution maintaining it as a separate sphere of thought: it was more akin to a way of life that anyone in principle could take up in the management of their life independently of their profession.
+One possible route to take is to inquire into the social carrier of philosophy.
+In the time of Dio, philosophy did not have a stable social institution maintaining it as a separate sphere of thought or action: it was a way of life that anyone in principle could take up in the management of their life independently of their profession.
+Philosophy was there for the slave and the master alike.
 It was a style of living, and not a career path.
 From the 19th century onward, however, philosophy became socially entrenched in the institution of the university, as an academic discipline, on a par with other disciplines.
 From that point onward, one could be a philosopher in virtue of the profession that one had.
-With the rise of the public media sphere, one could also be a philosopher in virtue of the textual interventions in that sphere - this is the philosopher as the public intellectual (a dying philosopher-type about to be reshaped by the (v/b)logging philosopher).
-Both the philosopher as academic and as public intellectual are mostly defined by their textual production and this is obviously at odds with Dio’s conception.
-Another avenue to begin answering the puzzle is to look at our modern notion of lifestyle.
-Clearly, we are all still much concerned with how we live, what we value in life, how we express those values in our actions.
-We also produce much discourse on it, we influence each other.
-However, we have stopped calling the concern for lifestyle philosophy, and lifestyle itself has been mostly recuperated within a consumption-oriented society.
-Being a certain kind of person is mostly conceived of and expressed in terms of buying certain things.
-What these two avenues to answer the above puzzle have in common is the alienation of philosophy from the regimentation of our daily lives.
-Philosophy - in terms of its discourse, its concerns, its interests - has become an autonomous sphere, sustaining itself, but equally separating itself from other social spheres.
-And so in asking who the philosopher is, we no longer think of the life that person is living, but of the ideas that person has produced and their reception, which is the exact opposite of the answer in Dio’s paradoxical 70th discourse.
+With the rise of the public media sphere at the end of the 18th century, one could also be a philosopher in virtue of the textual interventions in that sphere - this is the philosopher as the public intellectual (a dying philosopher-type about to be reshaped by the (v/b)logging philosopher).
+Both the philosopher as academic and as public intellectual are mostly defined by their textual production and this is obviously at odds with Dio’s conception: ironically, the text-producing sophist of today (i.e. the academic) is now conceived as the archetype of the philosopher.

 Opmerkingen